DVA490-474-Project-Course/SSL-Hardware-Development/Documentation/CONTRIBUTING.md

 3. Make sure to update or create relevant `README.md` files, wiki pages, or guides.
 4. Submit a Pull Request with your changes.

+**General Information**:

+**Updating component information** see [Motor_Wiki](Hardware/Components/Motor_Wheel.md) for a template.
+Make any changes necessary for your component.
+If a datasheet is available, upload it to [Design_Documents/Datasheets](../Design_Documents/Datasheets/), give it a readable name and link to it from your component wiki page.

 ---

 ## Pull Request Guidelines